ga-zelle/APS-what-if/README.md

 This branch is under development and is being updated to cover
 - to include the autoISF2.2.8.1 capabilities
-- to reorganise the user documentationFor details see the change_log.md
+- to reorganise the user documentation

+For details see the change_log.md

-# APS-what-if
+# APS-emulator

 I translated the original java code of "determineSMB-basal" into python and can run it on a PC.
 This allows me to untertake a time tarvel back to any time slot and see how insulin delivery